- DOB November 25, 1990

 - CLUB D.C.
 United

 The prodigiously athletic Bill Hamid gets things done early.
 He was the first player to sign a professional contract from the D.C.
 United Academy and he was the youngest goalkeeper to earn a victory in Major League Soccer—a feat he accomplished on May 5, 2010.
 The previous owner of that record?
-Tim Howard, the American No. 1 ’keeper Hamid models himself after.
+Tim Howard, the American national team hero whom Hamid models himself after.
 "It gets me excited to see the attitude and the drive that [Howard] has," the young netminder told ESPN.
 "It is something I relate to."

 Hamid is, according to many pundits, the U.S. goalkeeper of the future.
-Jurgen Klinsmann seemed to think so as well, bringing Hamid to plenty of early friendlies, although the goalie saw precious little time due to Howard's dominance.
+Jurgen Klinsmann seemed to think so as well, bringing Hamid to plenty of early friendlies, and early in his tenure he proclaimed Hamid to be the team's No. 2 goalkeeper.
+However, due mostly to Howard's dominance at the end of the 2014 World Cup cycle he only had one cap, coming in a January 2012 friendly against Venezuela.
 Hamid is not taking anything about the future for granted—a topic he addressed in February 2012.
 "You can’t say I’m the backup until World Cup qualifying time or World Cup time," Hamid said.
 "I’m happy where I’m at, but it’s not finished.
 The hard work has to continue no matter where you stand."

 As if to support his own comment, Hamid struggled throughout the 2012 Olympic qualifiers, especially on crosses.
 He didn't display—or generate—much confidence as the Americans failed to qualify for the Olympics.
 An ankle injury he suffered in the last match against El Salvador further hampered his development, and he missed the start of the 2012 MLS season.
 To his credit, Hamid fought his way back into D.C.
-United’s starting XI by May, but Jurgen Klinsmann did not name the young goalkeeper to his first two World Cup qualifying rosters.
-Instead, Brad Guzan and Nick Rimando backed up Howard.
+United’s starting XI by May, but he was no longer No. 2 on the depth chart, having been beaten out as Howard's understudies by Brad Guzan and Nick Rimando.

 Klinsmann on Hamid: